-The wasp sucking machine is just a wooden box that fits on top of the intake of this three stage blower that I bought at a surplus store many years ago.
+The wasp sucking machine is just a wooden box that fits on top of the intake of this two stage blower that I bought at a surplus store many years ago.
 Air gets sucked out of the bottom of the box through a screen.
 A shop vac hose attaches to the side, and a transparent top allows observation of the catch.

 There's no reason a shop vac couldn't be used for this purpose, but having something that runs quieter, with a window for observation is much more fun.
 The idea is to leave the machine running for hours and suck in the wasps as they come and go.

 It's not possible to actually suck the wasps out of the nest, but it is possible to suck them out of the air as they hover near the entrance for a landing.

 Wasps that are just leaving tend to crawl away from the suction before taking off, so the system only works on those returning to the nest.

 The machine is not very fast, but if left running for hours, makes for a sizable catch.